-A typical agency relationship in the purchase or sale of a home in San Francisco (or California) follows the three following steps:
+A typical real estate agency relationship in the purchase or sale of a home in San Francisco (or California) follows the three following steps:

 - Election – There isn’t usually a form for this, but I’m sure one exists somewhere.
 Election of agency is typically created through the actions of the parties.
 In other words, if I tell you I’m going to write an offer with you after you’ve disclosed the various types of agency to me, my actions demonstrate that I have elected to work with you as a (fill in the blank with the appropriate form of agency).